Gwyneth Paltrow Is ‘Knee Deep’ Into Ridding Women Of Their Parasites

 To begin, Paltrow feels that much of the criticism launched her way has more to do with confusion and a fear of embracing her new ideas and practices.
 She says anything new can stir up controversy, particularly among those wary of submitting to something new.
 After a time, however, Paltrow says most people come to embrace those ideas, especially once the have been proven beneficial.

 “When someone doesn’t like something you do, or doesn’t share your interest in something, that doesn’t have anything to do with you.
 One of the best things someone ever said to me was that the only time criticism hurts is if you have a judgment about yourself about that very thing,” explains the Goop CEO.

 “If someone’s like, ‘You d—, you have red hair!’ and you’ve got brown hair, it doesn’t bother you.”

-Aside from the criticism, Gwyneth revealed that founding Goop has had a positive effect on her as a person, giving her something new and exciting to focus on, aside from acting.
-Ms. Paltrow adds that she feels liberated by recreating herself as an entrepreneur, because it has challenged the preconceived notions many had of her as a Hollywood actress.
+Aside from the criticism, Gwyneth revealed that founding Goop has had a positive effect on her as a person, giving her something new and exciting to focus on aside from acting.
+Ms. Paltrow adds that she feels liberated by recreating herself as an entrepreneur because it has challenged the preconceived notions many had of her as a Hollywood actress.

 [Featured Image by Mike Windle/Getty Images]